mbatavia118/DS-5100-Group-Project/README.md

 ++++++++++++++++++++++++++++++++++++ ++++++++++++++++++ ++++++++++++++++++ ++++++++++++++++++ ++++++++++++++++++ ++++++++++++++++++ ++++++++++++++++++

-Meeting Notes:

 Meeting 3/9/22
 - Coding Tasks
-	-Greg: import and start cleaning/filtering Google mobility data
+	-Greg: incorporate  mobility findings for question 1 into powerpoint and written report.
 	-Wenwei: binding mobility data to your nyt death and case data. plot it for question 2.
+Incorporate findings into powerpoint and written report.
-	-Mariska: questions 3/4 with scatterplots
+	-Mariska: questions 3/4 with scatterplots.
+Incorporate findings into powerpoint and written report.
-	-Catherine:
-	-Mary:
+	-Catherine: Using the dataset created by Wenwei binding mobility data + nyt data to create time series plots for mobility + cases, mobility + deaths (using dual axes?) to answer question 2 (How did mobility associate with death and cases?).
+Incorporate findings into powerpoint and written report.
+	-Mary: Create a visualization for question 3 (Was peak reduction in mobility the same for rural and non-rural counties?).
+Incorporate findings into powerpoint and written report.

 ++++++++++++++++++++++++++++++++++++++++++++++++++